RuriDragon: Cats

-Publication
+Production

+The initial ideas for RuriDragon were formed when Masaoki Shindo wanted to make a visual representation of the idea that "being different is interesting", following years of feeling that they were "different" from others.
+In writing the series, Shindo aimed for character dialogue that was "spoken naturally as opposed to being written" and also did not feel scripted nor "overly fictional".
+The author stated that they use the manga's fourth chapter as a reference during the writing process, noting it was when they realized the type of series that it is.
+RuriDragons initial one-shot in Jump Giga received favorable reception, which led to the series being serialized in Weekly Shōnen Jump.

+Media

+Manga

-Written and illustrated by Masaoki Shindo, RuriDragon was initially a one-shot published in Shueisha's Jump Giga magazine on December 28, 2020.
+Written and illustrated by Shindo, RuriDragon was initially a one-shot published in Shueisha's Jump Giga magazine on December 28, 2020.
 It began serialization in Weekly Shōnen Jump on June 13, 2022.
 On August 1, 2022, Weekly Shōnen Jump announced that the series would go on indefinite hiatus due to Shindo's health.
 The first tankōbon volume was released on October 4, 2022.
-As of November 2025, four volumes have been released.
+As of March 2026, five volumes have been released.

 On February 21, 2024, it was announced that RuriDragon would resume its serialization, publishing five chapters in Weekly Shōnen Jump from March 4 to April 1, before moving to a biweekly schedule in the magazine's digital version and the Shōnen Jump+ service starting on April 22.

 Viz Media and Shueisha's Manga Plus platform are publishing the series digitally in English.
 In May 2024, Viz Media announced that it would release the manga in print format; the first volume was published on January 7, 2025.